The Core Curriculum

 In the final year the seminars extend the discussion of human nature, the common good, and justice to raise the question of what truths we have learned.
 The common texts include the New Testament Book of Matthew and The Idea of the University by Cardinal Newman.

-The university-wide Core Conversations program, supported by a National Endowment for the Humanities grant, extends the exploration of the Core Seminar concepts to the entire campus community and the public by developing programming for one theme per year.
+From 2013 to 2018, the university-wide Core Conversations program, supported by a National Endowment for the Humanities grant, extends the exploration of the Core Seminar concepts to the entire campus community and the public by developing programming for one theme per year.
 Previous speakers/books include:

 • Wil Haygood, The Butler: A Witness to History (September 2013)